 With support from the Pierce Family Fragile X Foundation

 FRAXA Research Foundation has funded a Fragile X clinical trial of an investigational new drug, led by Dr. Elizabeth Berry-Kravis at the Rush University Medical Center in Chicago.
-This trial will treat 30 adult males with Fragile X syndrome with a new PDE4D allosteric inhibitor from Tetra Discovery Partners using a crossover design, so that everyone gets active drug for part of the time and placebo for part of the time.
+This trial is treating 30 males, 18-45 years of age who have Fragile X syndrome, with a new PDE4D allosteric inhibitor from Tetra Discovery Partners using a crossover design, so that everyone gets active drug for part of the time and placebo for part of the time.

 PDE4 - Potential Fragile X Treatment Target